What are Open Streets?

 Can I nominate my street?

 Definitely!
 You can nominate a street by emailing us here.
-We’re especially looking for those streets in dense neighborhoods, those in neighborhoods underserved by our parks and paths system, and those that link users to essential goods and services.
+We’re especially looking for those streets in dense neighborhoods, those in neighborhoods with fewer parks and paths, and those that link users to essential goods and services.

 How can I stay in the loop on events and activities that might take place on Eugene’s Open Streets?